Vaub/VincentAube.net/content/articles/01-fsharp-osx.md

 ## Conclusion
 I hope you liked this article.
-I feel that getting F# up and running in OS X (without previous knowledge of MSBuild or .NET in general) is not straightforward and hopefully this can be a small reference on how to get it setup.
+I feel that getting F# up and running in OS X (without previous knowledge of MSBuild or .NET in general) is not that straightforward and hopefully this can be a small reference on how to get it setup.
+I will update it in the future as the technology gets better (hopefully).

 ## Useful resources